1979: the Cologne trial

 (Germany, documentary, 44 mn, WestDeutscher Rundfunk WDR productions, 1980, vostf.
 Courtesy of Arte)

-On the occasion of the proclamation of the judgment of 11 February 1980, this film describes the background of the trial of Lischka, the state of affairs of the discussions but also the actions of the three accused under the National Socialist regime until their life in Germany after the war.
+On the occasion of the proclamation of the judgment of 11 February 1980, this film describes the background of the Lischka trial, the state of discussions but also the actions of the three accused under the National Socialist regime up to their life in Germany after the war.

-In the presence of Beate and Serge Klarsfeld, Dr. Karola Fings, University of Cologne, Centre for Documentation on Nazism, Cologne, Birte Klarzyk, University of Cologne, and Anne Klein, University of Cologne.
+In the presence of Beate and Serge Klarsfeld, Dr. Karola Fing, University of Cologne, Documentation Center on Nazism, Cologne, Birte Klarzyk, University of Cologne, and Anne Klein, University of Cologne.

 Moderated by Stefan Martens, deputy director, German Historical Institute.